yujinhanml/CSForest/README.md

-The official code for **Conformalized semi-supervised random forest for classification  and abnormality detectio**.
+The official code for **Conformalized semi-supervised random forest for classification  and abnormality detection**.